zxiong33/Android/README.md

-# Hi,this is a test project.just to try the funtions of github,well...
+ï»¿# Hi,this is a test project.just to try the funtions of github,well... æµ‹è¯•ä¿®æ”¹
-²âÊÔÐÞ¸Ä
-²âÊÔÐÞ¸Ä
+æµ‹è¯•ä¿®æ”¹